bradbell/xrst/sphinx/test_out/child_example_one.rst

 so all its sections are children of the section that includes this file.

 .. meta::
-   :keywords: link, to, second, child
+   :keywords: link, second, child

-.. index:: link, to, second, child
+.. index:: link, second, child

 .. _child_example_one@link_to_second_child: